OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

     }
 ```

-So, you have a base64-encoded String that's passed to the function `a` in the package <code>sg.vantagepoint.a.a</code> (again, everything is called <code>a</code>) along with something that looks suspiciously like a hex-encoded encryption key (16 hex bytes = 128bit, a common key length).
-What exactly does this particular <code>a</code> do?
+So, you have a base64-encoded String that's passed to the function `a` in the package `sg.vantagepoint.a.a` (again, everything is called `a`) along with something that looks suspiciously like a hex-encoded encryption key (16 hex bytes = 128bit, a common key length).
+What exactly does this particular `a` do?
 Ctrl-click it to find out.

 ```java
 public class a {